marcosiino/MSLoadingHUD/README.md

 class MyViewController: UIViewController, Loadable { ...
 ```

-Then you can use the showLoadingHUD and hideLoadingHUD methods to show and hide the loading HUD.
-The first method accepts an optional loadingMessage argument, which if it's specified, a message will be shown below the loading indicator.
+Then you can use the `showLoadingHUD` and `hideLoadingHUD` methods within your view controller's class to show and hide the loading HUD.
+The first method accepts an optional `loadingMessage` argument, which if it's specified, a message will be shown below the loading indicator.

 That's it!

 ## Author

-Marco Siino, siino.marco@gmail.com
+Marco Siino, siino.marco [**] gmail.com

 ## License